 If you want to create humidity, then I suggest keeping a water bowl in your tank during this process or installing a misting system that will automatically spray the inside of the tank so that you won’t have to.

-As for your hygrometer, this one here that’s also from Amazon will do wonders.
+As for your hygrometer, this one is inexpensive and will do wonders.
 I actually currently use that one as I write this article and I have to say, I absolutely love it.
 Not a lot of people want to make these types of investments into their leopard geckos, but let me tell you if you, it’s worth it.

 Water and knowing what humidity levels your leopard gecko’s tank is at is absolutely critical for their safety when going through their shed, so it’s best to have both within the tank to make sure everything goes smooth and so that there are no issues each time they go through it.